tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-4-Building-An-Interface.md

       ```
       - When the `onClick` event occurs, the `appointment.id` is passed along with the `onDeleteAppointment` function.
 Therefore, we can reference `appointment.id` in a temporary variable named `appointmentId`, and use `appointmentId` when we define the `onDeleteAppointment` function using arrow format
       - `onDeleteAppointment` function calls the state setter function, `setAppointmentList`, and uses the `filter` method to remove any appointments whose `id` matches `appointmentId`
+- Searching with a filtered array
+  - In the next set of code, we will modify the application that activates the search input on the appointment list.
+    - The `Search.js` component will need to be modified to accept the inputted search screen and send it to the `App.js` parent component.
+Search.js` will also need to reference the search function that resides in `App.js` .
+    - The `App.js` component will be modified to accept the search string and to attempt query whether the search criteria can be found in one or records within in the `petName`, `ownerName` or `apptNotes` fields.
+  - Here is the modified code for `Search.js`:
+    ```

+    ```